pesumca/vibhaag/README.md

 Update the API URL in the mobile app to point at your dev machine (e.g. <http://192.168.0.42:4000>).

+Mobile check-in supports both faculty and students:
+- Step 1: Select Faculty or Student on the role toggle.
+- Step 2: Sign in with the seeded credentials.
+- Step 3: Paste a session ID or use Scan QR.

+QR format:
+- `session:<sessionId>` (plain text in a QR code works too).

 ## Run Web + Mobile (No Physical Phone Required)

 Web app: